lness02/lness02/README.md

-Hi, I’m Laura Ness!
-I'm a passionate, dedicated, and hard-working computer science and engineering major at UCLA.
-I'm involved in various clubs at UCLA, including ACM (Association of Computing Machinery) Studio and Cyber, as well as Upsilon Pi Epsilon (UPE).
-I seek out every opportunity to learn something new, whether it be developing a mobile app SDK to developing games in Unity as part of a team in Game Jams.
-My leadership skills, sense of responsibility and loyalty, and positive demeanor make me a great team player.

-Whether it be figuring out the cause of a bug in my code or pushing to complete project deadlines, I put my all into everything I do, and should I fail, I strive to do better.
-I want to create a better future by creating inspired and innovative technology that will impact many for years to come.
+Hello!
+I'm currently a 4th year Computer Science major at UCLA.
+I'm involved in various clubs at UCLA, including Association of Computing Machinery (ACM) Studio and Upsilon Pi Epsilon (UPE).
+I'm interested in data science, game development, and cybersecurity, though I'm open to trying anything software development-related.
+Whether it be leading a team to develop a rogue-like deck builder in Unity to learning mathematical principles behind cryptography, I want to learn more.
+Every project, whether individual or in a group, is a great learning opportunity, which is why I've sought out group projects in game jams, Student Run Studios (SRS), and hackathons.
+In putting what I've learned into practice, I want to create a better future by creating inspired and innovative technology that will impact many for years to come.

-Contact me if you want to collaborate with me on anything!
-I'd be happy to join.

 Reach me at lness@ucla.edu, or check out my LinkedIn [here](https://www.linkedin.com/in/laura-ness-39921b223/).